SaboorSohaib/hello-rails-react/README.md

 # 📖 Rails Capstone <a name="about-project"></a>

-> Rails capstone is a web application.
-You can add categories, transactions for that categories.
+> Hello rails and react is a project in which you can see random greetings.

 ## 🛠 Built With <a name="built-with"></a>